computor-tools/qubic-lrv/README.md

 Calling `entity.broadcastTransaction` broadcasts latest pending transaction to all connected peers.

 ### Energy transfers
-To issue a transfer set `amount` field to a big integer, indicating the amount of transferred energy.
+To issue a transfer set `amount` field to a big integer, indicating the amount of transferred energy in qus.

 ```JS
 const privateKey = await qubic.createPrivateKey(seed);